nwchemgit/nwchem-wiki/VSCF.md

 # Vibrational SCF (VSCF)

-The VSCF module can be used to calculate the anharmonic contributions to the vibrational modes of the molecule of interest.
+The VSCF module[@chaban1999] can be used to calculate the anharmonic contributions to the vibrational modes of the molecule of interest.
 Energies are calculated on a one-dimensional grid along each normal mode, on a two-dimensional grid along each pair of normal modes, and optionally on